- Survivor Care & Prevention

 All students are strongly encouraged to have some form of health insurance.
 Proof of health insurance is required for international students.
 SHS also offers student health insurance.

 To promote the health and well-being of the campus community, SHS offers preventive information and treatment for infectious diseases.

 Our clinical staff includes licensed, board-certified physicians, nurse practitioners, physician's assistants, and Registered Nurses.
-We offer laboratory, X-ray, pharmacy, physical therapy, sports medicine, travel medicine, allergy and asthma care, nutritional counseling, chiropractic, acupuncture and massage therapy.
+We offer laboratory, travel medicine, nutritional counseling and more.

-The health fee paid by students as part of their tuition package covers: Most primary care clinician office visits, including psychiatrist, at no charge; unlimited nutrition and Health Coaching consultations; 24-hour nurse advice line; and all web-based services such as the online Self-Care Guide.
-Fees for additional services such as lab or X-ray are posted under Most Common Fees.
+The health fee paid by students as part of their tuition package covers: Most primary care clinician office visits, including psychiatrist, at no charge; unlimited nutrition and Wellness Coaching consultations; and a 24-hour nurse advice line.
+Fees for additional services such as lab or X-ray (now available through Samaritan Athletic Medicine Center) are posted under Most Common Fees.